 The more your store is like an algorithm, the less likely it is to get people inside your four walls.

-Heck, last week I was shopping Michigan Avenue, one of the top ten toniest meccas for retailers in the free world.
+Heck, I remember shopping on Michigan Avenue, one of the top 10 toniest meccas for retailers in the free world.

 I should have had an exceptional experience as I was visiting luxury retailers exclusively, but in three stores I was ignored.